Agenda - NAWA

 Panelists:

-• Ignacy Niemczycki - Undersecretary of State in The Ministry of Economic Development and Technology;
+• Ignacy Niemczycki - Undersecretary of State in the Ministry of Economic Development and Technology;

-• Andrzej Szeptycki, Prof. - Undersecretary of State in The Ministry of Science and Higher Education;
+• Andrzej Szeptycki, Prof. - Undersecretary of State in the Ministry of Science and Higher Education;

 Although in the declarative layer the role of science and its global dimension is strongly emphasized in various contexts, with concrete decisions we often see that approaches to this issue differ between ministries responsible for science, international cooperation or development issues.